The McWhirter Conference, Oxford 2019

 'Who Should Set the Limits of Free Speech?

-The 2019 McWhirter Conference, Oxford at Trinity College, Oxford, will take place on Tuesday 12th and Wednesday 13th March:
+The 2019 McWhirter Conference, Oxford at Trinity College, Oxford, Took place on Tuesday 12th and Wednesday 13th March:

 Inspiring young people to debate topical issues and to think about their future role in society.